Guide to the unitary patent (UP)

 Benefits and disadvantages

-Unitary patents will offer a number of advantages for proprietors compared to the current European patent system.
-As with all new systems, there will also be a number of disadvantages.
+Unitary patents offer a number of advantages for proprietors compared to the European patent system.
+As with all new systems, there are also a number of disadvantages.

-A unitary patent will provide widespread coverage across multiple EU countries with the convenience of central administration by the EPO, a single renewal fee payable to the EPO, and central enforcement and litigation in the UPC.
-It will also have the added advantages of limited translation costs and cost-effective renewal fees when compared to widespread EU coverage obtained via either bundle national patents from a granted European patent or from directly filed national patents.
+A unitary patent provides widespread coverage across multiple EU countries with the convenience of central administration by the EPO, a single renewal fee payable to the EPO, and central enforcement and litigation in the UPC.
+It also has the added advantages of limited translation costs and cost-effective renewal fees when compared to widespread EU coverage obtained via either bundle national patents from a granted European patent or from directly filed national patents.
 These advantages are seen by many as desirable.

 The limited translation costs are in contrast to obtaining a bundle of national patents where, depending on the countries chosen and/or the implementation of the London Agreement by those countries, there can be a several translations of either the full specification or the claims required.

 For patent proprietors who normally validate their European patents widely, particularly in multiple countries which each require a translation of the patent specification into a different language, the unitary patent offers potentially significant cost savings.
 Of course, for proprietors who validate in relatively few countries requiring limited translations and/or no translations at all (for example, France and Germany), such cost savings are likely to be limited.

 Depending on the number of bundle national patents normally obtained from a granted European patent, the single renewal fee due for a unitary patent may also be cost-effective.

 The schedule of renewal fees has been modelled on a ‘true top 4’ system.
 At a very general level, it is therefore expected to be cost effective for those patent proprietors who validate in four or more EPC contracting states taking part in the UPC.